 The next 3 screens allow you to further customize your new project, but for us the defaults are fine.
-So just hit
+So just hit until you reach the final screen.

 <empahsis>Next</empahsis>

 The first step here is to tell JBoss Tools about the Seam download you want to use.
 Add a new Seam Runtime - make sure to give it a name, and select 2.0 as the version: